 Sodium Lauryl or Laureth Sulfate

 These toxins are surfactants that make products foamy.
 They tend to dry out the skin by removing natural oils.
-You can experience irritations, redness or even cracked and bleeding hands.
+You can experience irritations, redness, or even cracked and bleeding hands.

-As toxicity levels rise it will also begin to affect your enzymes and accumulate in your lymphatic system.
-These chemicals are in toothpaste, hand soaps, body wash, shampoo, baby bath products and face wash.
+As toxicity levels rise, it will also begin to affect your enzymes and accumulate in your lymphatic system.
+These chemicals are in toothpaste, hand soaps, body wash, shampoo, baby bath products, and face wash.

 Metalloestrogens (Heavy Metals)

 Toxic chemicals found in hand creams or lotions actually can contain heavy metals.
-We often hear of the link to aluminum having cognitive function issues and Alzheimer’s Disease but other metals found are arsenic, mercury, chromium, iron, and lead.
+We often hear of the link to aluminum having cognitive function issues and Alzheimer’s Disease, but other metals found are arsenic, mercury, chromium, iron, and lead.

-Aluminum is in antiperspirants to block sweating but can circulate and deposit to bind in our brains with mercury.
-Of course, this causes an increase in cancer risks (particularly breast), reproductive issues as well as many autoimmune disease.
+Aluminum is in antiperspirants to block sweating, but it can circulate and deposit to bind in our brains with mercury.
+Of course, this causes an increase in cancer risks (particularly breast cancer), reproductive issues, and many autoimmune diseases.
+Although some limitations are set on the amounts of metals that can be within products, they are still there.

-Women tend to be get exposure in cosmetic products such as moisturizers, nail polishes, sunscreens, mineral makeups, lip gloss, eye shadow, and concealers.
+Women tend to get exposure in cosmetic products such as moisturizers, nail polishes, sunscreens, mineral makeups, lip gloss, eye shadow, and concealers.

 What can I do to change my personal care products?

-I work with clients to look at all of the exposures to replace them either all at once or one product at a time for a better quality of health and stronger immune system.
+I work with clients to look at all of the exposures to replace them either all at once or one product at a time for a better quality of health and a stronger immune system.
 We can replace your toxic chemicals with clean detox products that will naturally make you feel amazing in a healthy way.

 Along with using Hair Analysis to see exactly where your heavy metal toxicities are, we can see which mineral levels are out of balance to rebuild your nutritional stores.